JordPBvE/bachelor-project/README.md

 ```

 ## Usage
-To run one of the four programs navigate into the correct folder in your terminal and run
+To run one of the four programs, navigate into the correct folder in your terminal and run
 ```
 python main.py
 ```